 The movie stars Àlex Maruny, Joe Manjón, Daniel Horvath, Biel Montoro, Mercè Montalà, Ann Perelló, Júlia Molins, Enric Auquer, Clàudia Pons.

 Framed is the social network of the moment.
 It broadcasts streaming videos from any mobile device.
 Thousands of users around the world are competing to get the maximum number of viewers and increase their visibility.
 There are no standards or censorship and broadcast content become increasingly violent and controversial.

 Álex (Joe Manjón) is moving to Berlin to make a new start in life.
 His sister Claudia (Clàudia Pons) shows up at the farewell party that his friends are throwing.
 During the party which is held at one of the friends’ place, the group is savagely attacked by three individuals, led by a psychopath (Àlex Maruny) who aims to achieve the widest possible audience subjecting young people to very cruel and unusually sadistic games…

-In the US, Strand Releasing will make Framed available on digital platforms on July 7th 2020.
+In the US, Strand Releasing made Framed available on digital platforms on July 7th 2020.

 Reviews [click links to read more]:

 ” …there’s so much energy and so much dark imagination that it’s hard not to be carried along with this picture.
 One particularly subversive note is that the most magnetic character is ‘Invasor 1’, the mad maestro of this twisted tale of torture and torment. Àlex Maruny is an absolute revelation in this role and he plays it like Jared Leto should have played the Joker.”
 Apocalpyse Later